RetroReversing/retroReversing/pages/SourceCode/DecompiledRetailConsoleGames.md

 ## Playstation 1

+### Castlevania: Symphony of the Night
+{% include link-to-other-site.html url="https://github.com/xeeynamo/sotn-decomp" description="A full decompilation in C, that compiles the same binaries as the commercial video game Castlevania: Symphony of the Night for PS1." image="https://upload.wikimedia.org/wikipedia/en/c/cf/Castlevania_SOTN_PAL.jpg" title="Decompilation of Castlevania: Symphony of the Night"  %}

 ### Crash Bandicoot
 {% include link-to-other-site.html url="https://github.com/wurlyfox/c1" description="This is a port of the game Crash Bandicoot to C. The code is designed to compile for both psx and pc.
 At the moment only pc-specific code is working." image="https://upload.wikimedia.org/wikipedia/en/4/44/Crash_Bandicoot_Cover.png" title="Port of Crash Bandicoot to C"  %}

 ### Crash Team Racing
 {% include link-to-other-site.html url="https://github.com/CTR-Tools/CTR-ModSDK#CTR-in-C" description="A work-in-progress project to decompile Crash Team Racing into human-readable C code" image="https://upload.wikimedia.org/wikipedia/en/4/4f/CrashTeamRacingNACover.png" title="Crash Team Racing Decompilation"  %}

+### DRIVER 2
+{% include link-to-other-site.html url="https://github.com/OpenDriver2/REDRIVER2" description="Driver 2 Playstation game reverse engineering effort" image="https://upload.wikimedia.org/wikipedia/en/4/4f/CrashTeamRacingNACover.png" title="REDRIVER2"  %}

+### Legend of Dragoon
+{% include link-to-other-site.html url="https://github.com/Legend-of-Dragoon-Modding/Legend-of-Dragoon-Java" description="A project to reverse engineer Legend of Dragoon into a high-level language with a modding API.
+This is not an emulator, but assembly code disassembled and rewritten in Java." image="https://upload.wikimedia.org/wikipedia/en/3/32/Legend_of_Dragoon.jpg" title="Legend of Dragoon decompiled, reverse engineered, and ported to Java "  %}

+### Metal Gear Solid
+{% include link-to-other-site.html url="https://github.com/FoxdieTeam/mgs_reversing" description="This project aims to completely reverse engineer Metal Gear Solid for PlayStation back to C source code which when compiled produces the same assembly code." image="https://upload.wikimedia.org/wikipedia/en/3/33/Metal_Gear_Solid_cover_art.png" title="Metal Gear Solid PSX Reimplementation Repo"  %}

+### Need for Speed: High Stakes
+{% include link-to-other-site.html url="https://github.com/OpenNFS/NFSHSX" description="An attempt to translate Need for Speed 4 High Stakes dissasembly to C Source Code." image="https://upload.wikimedia.org/wikipedia/en/e/e2/NFS_High_Stakes_box.jpg" title="Need for Speed: High Stakes Disassembly translated to C source code"  %}

+### PSX DOOM
+{% include link-to-other-site.html url="https://github.com/RetailGameSourceCode/PSXDOOM-RE" description="The complete reverse engineering of PSX Doom by [GEC], this effort took about 2 and a half years to complete." image="https://doomwiki.org/w/images/0/0a/PSXDoomBoxArt.jpg" title="Psx Doom Reverse Engineering"  %}

+### Silent Hill
+{% include link-to-other-site.html url="https://github.com/RetailGameSourceCode/PSXDOOM-RE" description="The complete reverse engineering of PSX Doom by [GEC], this effort took about 2 and a half years to complete." image="https://doomwiki.org/w/images/0/0a/PSXDoomBoxArt.jpg" title="Psx Doom Reverse Engineering"  %}

 ### Tomb Raider: Chronicles
 {% include link-to-other-site.html url="https://github.com/TOMB5/TOMB5" description="This repository contains decompiled code for the game Tomb Raider: Chronicles.
 All decompiled code is based off the final PlayStation and PC version.
 The goal is to decompile as much as possible since the original source code is reportedly lost.
 It is not expected for decompiled code to be 1:1 with the original source code.
 However, functionality wise it will be the same." image="https://upload.wikimedia.org/wikipedia/en/3/3f/Tomb_Raider_-_Chronicles.png" title="Tomb Raider: Chronicles Disassembly translated to C source code"  %}

+---

-### DRIVER 2
+## PlayStation 2
-{% include link-to-other-site.html url="https://github.com/OpenDriver2/REDRIVER2" description="Driver 2 Playstation game reverse engineering effort" image="https://upload.wikimedia.org/wikipedia/en/4/4f/CrashTeamRacingNACover.png" title="REDRIVER2"  %}

-### Need for Speed: High Stakes
-{% include link-to-other-site.html url="https://github.com/OpenNFS/NFSHSX" description="A very early decompilation project for Need For Speed 4, but the progress that has been made is very impressive." image="https://upload.wikimedia.org/wikipedia/en/e/e2/NFS_High_Stakes_box.jpg" title="Need for Speed: High Stakes Disassembly translated to C source code"  %}

-### PSX DOOM
-{% include link-to-other-site.html url="https://github.com/RetailGameSourceCode/PSXDOOM-RE" description="The complete reverse engineering of PSX Doom by [GEC], this effort took about 2 and a half years to complete." image="https://doomwiki.org/w/images/0/0a/PSXDoomBoxArt.jpg" title="Psx Doom Reverse Engineering"  %}

-### Castlevania: Symphony of the Night
-{% include link-to-other-site.html url="https://github.com/xeeynamo/sotn-decomp" description="In-progress decompilation and reverse engineering of Castlevania Symphony of the Night" image="https://upload.wikimedia.org/wikipedia/en/c/cf/Castlevania_SOTN_PAL.jpg" title="Castlevania: Symphony of the Night"  %}

-### Legend of Dragoon
-{% include link-to-other-site.html url="https://github.com/Legend-of-Dragoon-Modding/Legend-of-Dragoon-Java" description="A project to reverse engineer Legend of Dragoon into a high-level language with a modding API.
-This is not an emulator, but assembly code disassembled and rewritten in Java." image="https://upload.wikimedia.org/wikipedia/en/3/32/Legend_of_Dragoon.jpg" title="Legend of Dragoon"  %}
+### Jak & Daxter 1-2
+{% include link-to-other-site.html url="https://github.com/dptug/TerrariaXDK" description="This project is to port Jak 1 (NTSC, "black label" version) to PC.
+Over 98% of this game is written in GOAL, a custom Lisp language developed by Naughty Dog." image="https://upload.wikimedia.org/wikipedia/en/4/42/TerrariaLogo2.png" title="Jak Project: Reviving the language that brought us the Jak & Daxter Series"  %}

 ---
 # Microsoft Systems